American Woodmark (AMWD)

 5. Sales Growth

-Looking ahead, sell-side analysts expect revenue to grow 2.2% over the next 12 months.
-While this projection implies its newer products and services will catalyze better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
+While this projection suggests its newer products and services will spur better top-line performance, it is still below the sector average.

 6. Gross Margin & Pricing Power

 American Woodmark has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 20.7% gross margin over the last five years.
-That means American Woodmark paid its suppliers a lot of money ($79.33 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 17.3% gross margin over the last five years.
+Said differently, American Woodmark had to pay a chunky $82.71 to its suppliers for every $100 in revenue.

-American Woodmark’s gross profit margin came in at 91.5% this quarter, marking a 72.3 percentage point increase from 19.2% in the same quarter last year.
-American Woodmark’s full-year margin has also been trending up over the past 12 months, increasing by 14.5 percentage points.
-If this move continues, it could suggest an environment where the company has better pricing power and stable or shrinking input costs (such as raw materials).
+This quarter, American Woodmark’s gross profit margin was 17%, down 1.5 percentage points year on year.
+American Woodmark’s full-year margin has also been trending down over the past 12 months, decreasing by 2.8 percentage points.
+If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin